paulvill/data-fusion/README.md

 The code is written in Matlab.
 The datasets can be found there: https://drive.google.com/open?id=0B-KnQP3_HDffZ1J0UUU4MXRhMXM.

-The code uses the ScatNet library implementing the Scattering Transformation which can be obtained at this adress http://www.di.ens.fr/data/software/scatnet/ .
+The code uses the ScatNet toolbox implementing the Scattering Transformation, all the necessary scripts are stored in the folder scatnet-0.2.
+More details can be found at this adress http://www.di.ens.fr/data/software/scatnet/ .

 Some of the scripts used have been published previously:
 - Lim, Bomyi, et al. "Dynamics of inductive ERK signaling in the Drosophila embryo."
 Current Biology 25.13 (2015): 1784-1790.